 Text-Based Moderation with NLP

 Early systems relied on rigid keyword filters, flagging posts based on simple rules.
 Today, natural language processing (NLP) models powered by machine learning and transformers like BERT understand context, tone, and subtle meaning.
-For instance, “I hate this bug in my code” differs entirely from targeted hate speech, yet both contain the exact keywords.
-AI-driven moderation now achieves around 94% accuracy in English, with other languages steadily improving.
-Large language models are increasingly applied to difficult appeals, providing nuance beyond real-time detection.

-Image and Video Moderation
+Image and Video Social Media Content Moderation

 Multimodal AI